mangled/MangledMud/guide.md

     @succ n=You crawl into Igor's House.
     @osucc n=crawls into Igor's House.

 These messages work just the same way they work on object, like the Ferret Chow.
 Next, Igor goes in the room, and creates an out exit.
-Murf has been nice enough to not only [GIVE](#GIVE) Igor the n;north exit, but to set his room to L(ink_ok).
-Murf's room number is 623.
-Igor types 'n' or 'north' to go in the room, then types:
+Murf has been nice enough to not only give Igor the `n;north` exit, but to set his room to `L`(ink_ok).
+Murf's room number is `623`.
+Igor types `n` or `north` to go in the room, then types:

     @open out;back;s;south=623

-The program will respond with "Opened.
+The program will respond with `Opened.
 Trying to link...
-Linked".
+Linked`.
 Igor now has a south exit back to Murf's room.
 Murf can now set his room to !link_ok, so no one else can link to it.
 Igor puts some messages on the south link as well.
 He decides he wants to describe the room, so he types:

     @desc here=This is Igor's home.
 It is a small room, lined with paper shreds.
 Over in the corner is a small hole.